Arb-Capital/wsgem-pendle/README.md

   gem native units per whole wsgem, so the share math is decimals-agnostic (tested at 2, 6, 8, and 18); low-decimal gems simply round values to their coarser smallest unit (at most one gem unit of rounding per operation).
+- **Token compatibility assumptions**: wsgem must follow the Maseer wsgem interface, use 18 decimals, and transfer exact requested amounts.
+The gem may use any decimals, but it must also transfer exact requested amounts.
+Fee-on-transfer and rebasing token implementations are unsupported; otherwise the base contract's requested deposit amount can differ from the amount actually received or passed to `wsgem.mint()`.
 - **Privileged smelt is an explicit trust assumption.** wsgem issuers can forcibly burn wsgem from any holder (`smelt(address,uint256)`) — including the SY, which would leave shares outstanding with less than 1 wsgem of backing each.
 The SY surfaces this via